 Want to know what’s coming out next?
 Check out our PS5 games 2022 list ⬅️

-What’s more – and this is an aspect that I see countless people overlook – every game included in the Xbox Game Pass library is available to purchase for a 20% discount.
-If you want to own a digital copy, you can get it for less.
-Downloadable content such as add-ons and expansions are also 10% off, too.
+What’s more – an aspect that I see countless people overlook – every game included in the Xbox Game Pass library is available for purchase for a 20% discount, which means if you want to own a digital copy, you can get it for less.
+Downloadable content such as add-ons and expansions are also 10% off.
 There’s no such discount on any games or DLC included in PS Plus Premium or PS Plus Extra.